hapax/hapax.github.io/assets/chandra.md

 </span>

 <span style="padding-left: 20px; display:block">
-(e) Argue that, for an ion consisting of $Z$ protons, the single-electron energy levels are
+(e) Argue that, for an ion consisting of $Z$ protons, the Bohr model gives single-electron energy levels
 </span>

 $$